peterhoward42/vue-learning/README.md

         *  PostcodeApp
         *  InputBlock
         *  OutputBlock
-o  Try to make skeleton where the cpts are just divs with a paragraph in.
+*  Try to make skeleton where the cpts are just divs with a paragraph in.
-    *  Replace ScratchCpt? = yes but comment out o  Container has w3.css container in hosting the PostcodeApp
+    *  Replace ScratchCpt? = yes but comment out
+    *  Container has w3.css container in hosting the PostcodeApp
         *  Research template
+        *  Introduce new component AppContainer called from App.vue - calling on scratchcpt
+        *  Add container template round content
+    *  PostcodeApp is just a paragraph
+    *  Add in input block and output block o  Bring in bootstrap and hard coded content
+    *  Title in big
+    *  Input label, box and error
+    *  Output labels * 4 with fixed output
+    *  How layout output labels?
+    *  How layout input label and box?
-        *  Introduce new component AppContainer called from App.vue - calling on scratchcpt o  Copy w2.css into assets o  Add container template round content o  PostcodeApp is just a paragraph o  Add in input block and output block o  Bring in bootstrap and hard coded content o  Bring in props or state accordingly o  Update one tiny piece to feed from a REST API query with the corresponding state held in the Vue instance itself. - blocking REST call to start with.
+    *  How get input box to show up? o  Make message red o  Give input box default contents o  Give it state to show or hide error message o  Emit event on keystroke o  Make handler to: o  Set lat / long o  Decide if error should show o  Any more Styling o  Bring in props or state accordingly o  Update one tiny piece to feed from a REST API query with the corresponding state held in the Vue instance itself. - blocking REST call to start with.